 In TBR, one important issue to explore is how to efficiently forward packets along a defined parametric curve Q(t).
 Niculescu and Nath experimented with simple parametric curves such as sine curve, and left the question of how to encode various trajectories into packets as a parametric curve.
 In this paper, we propose an effective method of encoding trajectories into packets at source.
-Given this trajectory encoding techniques at source, we present various mechanisms to perform forwarding at intermediate nodes.

-For trajectory encoding, we propose to use Bezier curves [16] which give a lot of flexibility in the greedy forwarding of TBR while it is possible to define a broad range of curves with them.
-Later in Section II, we will describe details of using Bezier curves for TBR.
+For trajectory encoding, we propose to use Bezier curves [18] which give a lot of flexibility in the greedy forwarding of TBR while it is possible to define a broad range of curves with them.
+We also describe a protocol for implementing longer and more complex trajectories as a concatenation of Bezier curves.
+Given this trajectory encoding technique at source, we present various mechanisms to perform forwarding at intermediate nodes.